pabasaraashen/Expense_Tracker/README.md

 3. **Expenses** - Add and manage expense transactions
 4. **Transactions** - View all transactions in one place

-## 🔐 Validation

-- All transaction fields are required: `title`, `amount`, `date`, `category`, `description`
-- Amount must be a valid number
-- Date must be in valid date format
-- Category and description cannot be empty

 ## 🎯 Key Features Explained

 ### Real-Time Dashboard